$31.15-$38.59 hourly / $5,399.67-$6,689.24 monthly / $64,796.04-$80,270.88 annual

 Work effectively and cooperatively with District administrators, employees, bargaining unit representatives, representatives of private and public agencies, and individuals from a variety of ethnic, social, and economic backgrounds

-Effectively communicate orally and in writing
+Communicate clearly and concisely, both orally and in writing

 Make effective presentations on various personnel related topics